 Promotion.
 The New Jersey Department of Agriculture team continually strives to bring Jersey Fresh to all who want it by working with and establishing relationships between farmers and restaurants, schools, colleges, big box stores, local communities, hotels, hospitals and more.

 Quality Grading.
 Growers must become licensed to use the Jersey Fresh logo on their packages.
-The logo indicates that the contents have been inspected and meet quality standards equal to or better than U.S. No. 1.
+The logo indicates that the contents meet quality standards equal to or better than U.S. No. 1.
 This inspection standard adds a quality assurance note to the overall Jersey Fresh marketing program that is welcomed by wholesale produce buyers and consumers who want high quality products that are uniformly sized and consistently packed.

 The Benefits of Using the “Jersey Fresh” Logo